neotericdesign/styleguide/Ruby/1 Overview.md

 end
 ```

-Uncle Bob says, Methods should do one thing, and they should do it well. **Refactor until you drop**
+Uncle Bob says, "Methods should do one thing, and they should do it well. **Refactor until you drop**"

 Restrict your methods to 4 lines (not including blanks) if it is at all possible.